 11. Water Serpents II by Gustav Klimt — $170 Million

-Gustav Klimt’s Water Serpents II, sold in a private sale for $170 million in 2013, stands as one of the most significant works in his career.
-Painted between 1904 and 1907, the piece exemplifies Klimt’s Symbolist style, renowned for its ornate gold leaf detailing, vibrant color palette, and sensual compositions.
+Gustav Klimt’s Water Serpents II, sold in a private sale for $170 million in 2013, ranks among the most significant works in his entire body of work.
+Painted between 1904 and 1907, the piece exemplifies Klimt’s Symbolist style, renowned for its ornate gold leaf detailing, vibrant color palette, and sensuously charged compositions.

-The painting depicts mythological water nymphs, intertwined in a flowing, dreamlike arrangement.
-Klimt’s application of gold and silver leaf enhances the composition’s opulence, while his depiction of the figures highlights his mastery of the female form and themes of eroticism.
-The work belongs to Klimt’s Golden Phase, a defining period in which he produced some of his most celebrated paintings, including The Kiss.
-During this time, he explored mythology, femininity, and mystical symbolism, establishing his distinct artistic identity.
+The painting depicts mythological water nymphs intertwined in a flowing, dreamlike arrangement.
+Klimt’s application of gold and silver leaf gives the composition a richness that feels almost tactile, while his treatment of the figures reflects his mastery of the female form and his fascination with themes of eroticism and the mythological.
+The work belongs to Klimt’s celebrated Golden Phase, a defining period that also produced The Kiss, during which he wove together mythology, femininity, and mystical symbolism into an instantly recognizable visual language.

-The record-breaking sale reflects both the rarity of Klimt’s works and their historical significance.
-Purchased by Russian oligarch Dmitry Rybolovlev, the transaction underscores the growing trend of private collectors acquiring masterpieces, often limiting public access to these cultural treasures.
+The record-breaking sale reflects both the scarcity of Klimt’s works and their deep historical significance.
+Russian billionaire Dmitry Rybolovlev was the buyer, a transaction that highlights the broader trend of private collectors acquiring masterpieces and, in doing so, often removing them from public view entirely.

 Water Serpents II by Gustav Klimt